azizbelkhouja/HotelEase/README.md

 # HotelEase - Hotel Management System

+Go to the [Releases section](https://github.com/azizbelkhouja/hotel-management-system/releases) of this repository.
+Here you'll find the latest versions of the application.

 ## Overview

 The **Hotel Management System** is a Java-based application designed to manage hotel operations efficiently.
 The system provides functionalities for managing hotel rooms, customer information, check-ins, and check-outs.
 It features a graphical user interface built with Swing and follows modern design principles to ensure a user-friendly experience.